Team-Topaz/Cookbook/Entrees/Mac and Cheese.md

 Baked Mac and Cheese
 =======================================
-No, the other kind of baked
+No, the other kind of baked.
+NOTE: Something in this recipe is Not Right - there's way too much sauce for the pasta.
+Consider making a minimum of 1 lb pasta instead of the called-for amount.

 Ingredients
 -----------